coordinature/coordinature.github.io/development/applications/familysigns/questions.md

 - Select a subject
 - Write a story about the subject
 - Select a tag that describes your story
 - Write a sentence made up of your tags.
-Try to make as many combinations as possible.
+Try to make at least three combinations or as many as you like.
+It can be about anything.
 - Make a gesture for one or more of the tags or sentences.
+	- Select a tag to create a gesture for this.
+    - What gesture would you make for this word?
+    - Would you like to save this into your library?

+ Rate in difficulty.

 ## mid evaluation - all
 *with the goal of knowing how the study is going, and the use of how the tool is working.
 If there is any need for change or iterations that can be made now, to improve the study.*
 What was your favorite gesture to make?
 Which gesture would you use the most?
-When is a space to busy for you?
+In what places do you feel overwhelmed?
-Do you see yourself using gestures in [this busy scenario]?
-Describe how you would use the gesture.
+Describe how you would use the gesture in [this busy place].
-Do you think making gestures can of benefit to your family members?
-List reasons Do you think making gestures can of benefit to your family communication?
-List reasons Do you notice any changes in the way your family communicates in apps?
-Desribe the changes Do you notice any changes in the way your family communicates in person?
-Describe the changes Do you  notice any changes in the way your family uses their hand gestures, in person?
-Describe the changes Has a family member used a gesture from the Signs app in an offline conversation?
+How do you think making gestures can help your family talk to each other?
+List reasons why Do you notice anything different about the way your family talks to each other at home, since the moment you've started the study?
+Describe the changes
+Do you notice anything different about the way your family talks to each other online, since the moment you've started the study?
+Describe the changes
+Has a family member used a gesture from the Signs app during a face to face conversation?
 Describe the moment and the gesture.
 Is there anything else you want us to know? open space for feedback

 -- endgame